 In addition, in case of criminal conduct in a Member State participating in the enhanced cooperation, in which EPPO could exercise its competence, the Implementing Partner shall without undue delay report to EPPO, in accordance with the applicable provisions of Regulation (EU) 2017/1939.

-EPPO may carry out investigations and prosecutions pursuant to Regulation (EU) 2017/1939, in order to protect the financial interests of the Union.
+EPPO may carry out investigations and prosecutions pursuant to Regulation (EU) 2017/1939, as may be amended, supplemented or substituted from time to time, in order to protect the financial interests of the Union.
 The Implementing Partner shall assist and support the investigations and prosecutions of EPPO, in accordance with the principle of sincere cooperation in respect of those Member States participating in the enhanced cooperation.

 Agreements entered into by the Implementing Partner which are pertaining to Operations shall include appropriate contractual remedies (taking into account the nature of the relevant Financial Product) in case of fraud, corruption or other illegal activity in accordance with this Agreement, Implementing Partner’s policies and applicable regulatory requirements.